Maximilian-Winter/llama-cpp-agent/ReadMe.md

 The llama-cpp-agent framework provides a wide range of examples demonstrating its capabilities.
 Here are some key examples:

 ### Simple Chat Example using llama.cpp server backend
 This example demonstrates how to initiate a chat with an LLM model using the llama.cpp server backend.
-It supports llama-cpp-python Llama class instances, OpenAI endpoints with GBNF grammar support, and the llama.cpp backend server.

 [View Example](https://llama-cpp-agent.readthedocs.io/en/latest/simple-chat-example/)